Fingercombing (also known as finger detangling) is when you take your fingers and rake them through your hair. It looks like this...

 It’s not that easy, it literally took me months if not years to find a conditioner that worked for our family.
 And in that time, I experienced worse allergic reactions.
 One well-known brand raved about its new natural formula, but literally burned the skin off my hairline.
 Others formed ringworm looking spots on me and my daughter’s face.
 I wouldn't call it a super fun time.

-And while I could take a break from doing my own hair, I have three girls.
+While I could take a break from doing my own hair, I have three girls.

 I met a hairdresser who was allergic to hair dyes and experienced similar symptoms.
+Which makes me believe that proper hand care for anyone who does hair is important.

 Until next time...